tomdaweiqq/drupal-gratis-theme/README.txt

 or Superfish Module.
 You are responsible for any styling and CSS for this.
 (Use local.css as mentioned above.)

+- ADMIN PAGES
+Gratis should work reasonably well with admin pages and will continue to be improved for those.
+NOTE, you cannot or should not use Gratis for the admin theme if you have the overlay module enabled.
+It will simply not work and is beyond the scope of this project. if you want to use the Overlay, then use a dedicated admin theme that is Overlay ready such as Seven or Adminimal.

 - Node block region Use this region to have a block region within a node which will appear right after the content but before any node links or comments.
 Useful for ads or otherwise.
 Note, to use this and for this